-The OCIF program has been revised since its inception and under the new calculation model the annual allocation reduced the Selwyn share to \$258,743.
+The OCIF program has recently been revised and under the new calculation model the annual allocation has increased from \$178,490 to \$421,320.

 The new calculation is expected to use current replacement value of core infrastructure as a key factor.
 As such, moving forward a portion of OCIF should also be considered for allocation to joint water and sewer projects, since the formula uses the CRV of these assets to determine the annual grant level.